jkkimGH/coronabot/README.md

 This bot cannot be used without downloading the discord.py from https://github.com/Rapptz/discord.py

 Credits to backtrackbaba's https://github.com/backtrackbaba/covid-api for the data used for the !report command.
+(IDK HOW MIT LICENSE WORKS HALP)

 DISCLAIMER: the information shown by the bot may not be accurate.
 A grain of salt may be required.